carlossmartdevices-cyber/pnptv-telegram-bot/docs/PLAN_MANAGEMENT.md

 ### Common Issues

 #### "Plan not found" when editing
-- Plans from `config/plans.js` use lowercase IDs (silver, golden)
+- Plans must exist in Firestore database
-- Ensure the plan exists in Firestore
+- Ensure the plan exists in Firestore (check via /admin in bot)
 - Check the plan ID matches
+- Run scripts/initializePlans.js to create default plans if needed

 #### "Authentication required"
 - Verify `x-telegram-init-data` header is set